kevinmartintech/sp_Develop/docs/findings/ConfigurationIssues.md

 If [ANSI_WARNINGS has a value of ON and the database compatibility level is set to 90 or higher then ARITHABORT is implicitly ON 🗗](https://learn.microsoft.com/en-us/sql/t-sql/statements/set-arithabort-transact-sql?view=sql-server-ver16#remarks:~:text=When%20ANSI_WARNINGS%20has%20a%20value%20of%20ON%20and%20the%20database%20compatibility%20level%20is%20set%20to%2090%20or%20higher%20then%20ARITHABORT%20is%20implicitly%20ON%20regardless%20of%20its%20value%20setting){:target="_blank" rel="noopener"}, you are good.

-- See: [SET ARITHABORT 🗗](https://learn.microsoft.com/en-us/sql/t-sql/statements/set-arithabort-transact-sql){:target="_blank" rel="noopener"} by Microsoft
+- See [SET ARITHABORT 🗗](https://learn.microsoft.com/en-us/sql/t-sql/statements/set-arithabort-transact-sql){:target="_blank" rel="noopener"} by Microsoft
-- See: [Slow in the Application, Fast in SSMS? - 2.5 The Default Settings 🗗](https://www.sommarskog.se/query-plan-mysteries.html#defaultsettings){:target="_blank" rel="noopener"} by Erland Sommarskog
+- See [Slow in the Application, Fast in SSMS? - 2.5 The Default Settings 🗗](https://www.sommarskog.se/query-plan-mysteries.html#defaultsettings){:target="_blank" rel="noopener"} by Erland Sommarskog
-- See: [Troubleshooting Parameter Sniffing Issues the Right Way: Part 2 🗗](https://www.brentozar.com/archive/2018/03/troubleshooting-parameter-sniffing-issues-right-way-part-2/){:target="_blank" rel="noopener"} by Brent Ozar
+- See [Troubleshooting Parameter Sniffing Issues the Right Way: Part 2 🗗](https://www.brentozar.com/archive/2018/03/troubleshooting-parameter-sniffing-issues-right-way-part-2/){:target="_blank" rel="noopener"} by Brent Ozar

 [Back to top](#top)